If you’re interested in becoming a foster carer, there are many different types of fostering to suit your individual circumstances.

 This begins with our foundation Skills to Foster programme and includes a whole range of specialist training courses, some of which are mandatory and some of which foster carers can opt to do.

 All foster carers have regular contact with their supervising social worker and the support of their wider local team, including therapeutic care professionals, psychologists and more.
 Carer support groups add to the feeling that you’ve got a strong, supportive family at your back.

-It normally takes around four months to become approved as a foster carer because the process is very detailed and thorough.
+It normally takes around four months to become approved as a foster carer as – it’s a very detailed and thorough process.

-However, with more than 8,000 children nationally waiting for foster carers, National Fostering Group has pioneered a way of getting certain people approved faster.
+However, with more than 8,000 children nationally waiting for foster carers, National Fostering Group has pioneered a faster way of getting certain people approved.